WRFX: Bill Hefner

-On weekday afternoons from 3 to 5 p.m., the station played Top 40 music, on a program called "Tunes For Teens."
+On weekdays from 3 to 5 p.m., the station played Top 40 music, on a program called "Tunes For Teens".
 Early in 1969, Foy T. Hinson died from lung cancer, and his wife, Gertrude Hinson began to manage the station.
 Her management tenure was short-lived, and in 1971 the WRKB stations were sold to Southern Gospel singer Bill Hefner who partnered with Cabarrus County judge Robert L. Warren.

 Upon taking control of the stations, the operating hours of WRKB-FM were extended to 1 a.m. nightly and the stations launched a full-time country music format.
 Popular disc jockeys during this time were Randy Whitley, Kip Yates, Tracey Hudson, David Roberts, George Berry and Randy Turner, the latter of whom would return to the station 15 years later as Animal R. O'Boogie.

-In 1972, the nighttime programming of WRKB-FM was changed to Southern Gospel music.
+In 1972, the nighttime programming of WRKB-FM was changed to southern gospel music.
 Popular disc jockeys in this format included John Stiles, Jeannette Kenley and Sammy Oxendine.

 On July 12, 1976, the stations relocated to a studio/transmitter complex at 910 Fairview Street in Kannapolis, and WRKB-FM began broadcasting in stereo.
 Less than a month later, the programming of the AM station was separated from that of the FM station.
 About a year later, the religious organization, The PTL Club, brokered the overnight hours on WRKB-FM, to make it a 24-hour operation.

 AC and Top 40

-On May 15, 1982 the station began an Adult Contemporary format aimed at gaining new listeners in Charlotte.
+On May 15, 1982, the station began an adult contemporary format aimed at gaining new listeners in Charlotte.
 One month later, the station changed the call letters to WJZR.
 Downs Radio, Incorporated bought WJZR-FM in June 1983.

 New owner/General Manager Paul Downs extensively improved the station technically, and built out the station's existing construction permit for a power increase to 50,000 watts, significantly improving its coverage in Charlotte.
 Simultaneously with the August 1983 power increase, the format flipped from Adult Contemporary to Top 40.
-The station was then branded as Z-100.
+The station was then branded as "Z-100".

 Album rock

-In late 1985, the WJZR transmitter moved to a 1000 ft tower near Enochville, North Carolina in Rowan County, and the power increased to the legal maximum 100,000 watts.
-The station made the change to album-oriented rock under its current call letters to WRFX, "99.7 The Fox", in 1986.
+In late 1985, the WJZR transmitter moved to a 1000 ft tower near Enochville, North Carolina, in Rowan County, and the power increased to the legal maximum 100,000 watts.
+The station made the change to album-oriented rock under its current call letters WRFX, "99.7 The Fox", in 1986.
 Later that year, John Boy and Billy were hired as morning hosts.
 The show began airing nationally in 1993 out of WRFX's studios.

 Over the years, the station's music has moved more in a classic rock direction.
 In 1996, the WRFX transmitter site moved again, this time to co-locate with WTVI's facilities in Charlotte.

+After 38 years, WRFX dropped John Boy and Billy on November 15, 2024; the show will continue to be syndicated by iHeart's Premier Networks.